The Killian Curse: Car/Drama/Finale

-Byron – He tried to escape a car demon by attempting to jump the gap across an unfinished bridge.
-He missed and was only just hanging on when Killian showed up.
-Killian gave him two choices: either he would let go and fall into a garbage truck, and he will be free if he survives, or Killian could let him up but take his soul.
-Byron chose the former but Killian pushed the garbage heap and caught Byron and took his soul.
-Byron's soul was eventually was returned.
+Byron – He tries to escape a car demon by attempting to jump the gap across an unfinished bridge.
+He misses and is only just hanging on when Killian shows up.
+Killian gives him two choices: either he would let go and fall into a garbage truck, and he will be free if he survives, or Killian could let him up, but take his soul.
+Byron chooses the former, but Killian pushes the garbage heap, then catches Byron and takes his soul.
 "21" manifested on the demonic car's license plate.

-Tabetha – She decided to make a school play about the curse.
-Killian summoned the ghost of the ex-drama teacher so he could get her soul but decided to take part in the play first.
-During the play Tabetha set up an exorcism and banished the ghost back to the spirit world.
-The number "21" was found on a flood light which fell onto the ground.
+Tabetha – She decides to make a school play about the curse.
+Killian summons the ghost of an ex-drama teacher so he could get her soul, but decided to take part in the play first.
+During the play, Tabetha sets up an exorcism and banishes the ghost back to the spirit world.
+The number "21" is found on a flood light which fell onto the ground.

-Jack – His soul was taken by Killian, but he was returned with the others taken.
-The surviving students realised that the curse could be undone by smashing a gravestone which bore the names of the students Killian had taken.
-After a name was smashed off that person's soul was returned and they were returned to the classroom (Room 21).
+Jack – His soul is taken by Killian, but he is returned with the others taken.
+The surviving students realise that the curse can be undone by smashing a gravestone which bears the names of the students Killian had taken.
+After a name is smashed off, that person's soul is returned, and they are returned to the classroom (Room 21).
 After Killian's defeat, the students leave the school triumphant and ready to tackle another year at Killian High.
 Killian was not actually defeated.